It all began in 1855, the company was then called Herbert Terry and Sons Ltd, and produced springs and castings for the trade.

 Design and elegant lighting to give a new vision of interior decoration. "

-Forestier: a French lighting brand
+Forestier: a French brand of lighting

 In 1992, Bernard Forestier was inspired by his passion for nature, French gardens and topiary art, to create lighting.
 He wants to shake up the traditions of the world of lighting design, bringing the art of botany into the house.